Paddy Straw mushroom summary

 Cultivated in: Thailand, Philippines, Malaysia, Southern China, Southeast Asia, & Africa.

-Paddy straw is the sixth most popular mushroom due to its high nutritious value, unique aroma, texture and delicious taste.
+Paddy straw is the sixth most popular mushroom due to its high nutritious value, unique aroma, texture, and delicious taste.
 This mushroom is available throughout the year and can be easily purchased.
 It is a fast-growing mushroom compared with most other cultivated mushrooms (1).

-Paddy straw mushroom was first cultivated in China by Buddhist monks around the 18th century.
+This mushroom was first cultivated in China by Buddhist monks around the 18th century.
 In India, this mushroom was cultivated as early as 1943 (3).
 Paddy straw mushroom contains significant pharmacological properties, including antitumor polysaccharides, immunosuppressive proteins, and immunomodulatory lectins.

 Nutritional value of Paddy Straw Mushroom

 It contains medicinal properties and functional foods for human health with no cholesterol, starch, glycogen, and high level of proteins, vitamins (vitamin C, riboflavin, biotin, niacin, and thiamine), and a source of dietary fiber.
 Other than this it also contains fourteen amino acids, seven are essential, while methionine, arginine, histidine, and serine are absent (4).

 1. Paddy straw mushrooms are rich in nutrients

 These are rich in carbohydrates, proteins, fiber, minerals, and vitamins.
 The protein content of mushrooms is much higher, nutritious, and yields eight amino acids at concentrations that are higher than those in meat, fish, vegetables, or citrus fruits.
 Therefore it is a promising functional food item to fight against malnutrition (5).